Welcome to the new Worcester.edu!

 PM-949 Strategic Leadership & Planning for Public Organizations

-This course will critically examine the external and internal environments of public organizations through exploration of the strategic planning process.
-It will involve a discussion of various strategic leadership decisions and the management skills necessary to design and implement a successful plan, in the light of the political dynamics in strategic planning.
+This course critically examines the external and internal environments of public organizations through exploration of the strategic planning process.
+It involves a discussion of various strategic leadership decisions and the management skills necessary to design and implement a successful plan in the light of the political dynamics in strategic planning.

 3 credits